Updated: Aug 4

-The first task was to explain to the farm help what we were planning, and get their buy in.
-I've realised, that if the help is not convinced, they would go through the motion but ensure that the project fails in the end!
+The first task was to explain to the farm help what we were planning and get their buy-in.
+I've realized, that if the help is not convinced, they would go through the motion but ensure that the project fails in the end!
 Luckily in this case they were excited and happy about building this raised bed garden.

 Once we had marked out the entire design, we started work on one bed at a time.
 We dug the bed about 8-10 inches deep (could have gone down to 12 inches too) and removed the earth into the walking path area.
 We then put a layer of thick newspaper at the bottom of the bed.
 This will prevent weeds from growing out in the bed.

-Next we put thin branches from our recently pruned peach and mango trees at the bottom of this bed.
-This thin would will decompose over time providing a rich source of nutrients, and will also keep the bed well aerated as it breaks down.
+Next, we put thin branches from our recently pruned peach and mango trees at the bottom of this bed.
+These branches would decompose over time providing a rich source of nutrients, and will also keep the bed well-aerated as it breaks down.

-We added a whole lot of compost, leafy matter and farm yard manure to the top of this bed, and it was now ready for sowing the seeds.
+We added a whole lot of compost, leafy matter, and farmyard manure to the top of this bed, and it was now ready for sowing the seeds.
 We planted all our winter vegetables here, towards the end of September/ early October - radish, carrots, turnip, tomatoes, beans, peas, spinach, mustard, fenugreek, amaranth, lettuce, garlic, broccoli, cauliflower and many more.
-A couple of weeks into the winter, we also sowed some herbs like oregano, rosemary and thyme.
-Not just that, we also sowed seeds of winter flowers as we believed that the vegetable garden will look perfect with some colourful flowers in between!
+A couple of weeks into the winter, we also sowed some herbs like oregano, rosemary, and thyme.
+Not just that, we also sowed seeds of winter flowers as we believed that the vegetable garden will look perfect with some colorful flowers in between!

 Take a look at the photos in this gallery, to get an idea of how the Raised Bed vegetable garden looks now!